tqwewe/kameo/README.md

 ## Kameo Remote V2 Enhancements

-This branch includes significant enhancements to Kameo's distributed actor messaging capabilities:
+This branch includes significant changes to Kameo's distributed actor messaging capabilities:

 - **Removal of libp2p**: Replaced with direct TCP connections and built-in gossip protocol for better performance and control
 - **Removal of linkme crate**: Replaced with compile-time type erasure and automatic registration at actor spawn time